- How is commercial arbitration used and what are the recent trends?

 It is not possible to compel a non-party to arbitrate, see Question 10.

-Turkish law recognises the separability of arbitration agreements.
-Accordingly, the invalidity of the underlying contract does not render an arbitration agreement invalid (Article 4, International Arbitration Code).
+Turkish law recognises the separability presumption (Article 4, International Arbitration Code).

 Breach of an arbitration agreement